 NURS 433.
 CRITICAL THINKING IN NURSING.
-This course focuses on the ongoing development of critical thinking skills within the clinical environment.
+This 8-week course focuses on the ongoing development of critical thinking skills within the clinical environment.
 The purpose of the course is to review how to assess and promote critical thinking in the clinical practice.
-The course topics include critical thinking, clinical reasoning, clinical judgment, reflection, mindfulness, prioritizing frameworks, professional development and accountability.
-Semester course, three hours.
+The course topics include critical thinking, clinical reasoning, clinical judgment, reflection, mindfulness, prioritizing frameworks, professional development, and accountability.
+Prerequisites: Associate Nursing Degree in Applied Science from Butler County Community College (BC3) and a current unencumbered Registered Nurse (RN) license.
+The prerequisites may be waived with approval from the Director of Nursing.
+Online, fall semester only, three hours.

 NURS 434.
-ADVANCED NURSING ASSESSMENT This course focuses on the ongoing development of assessment skills based upon the acuity, environment, and patient findings.
-The purpose of the course is to review how to perform a complete physical assessment based upon presentation of symptoms, physical system(s) involved, the health care setting, and patient findings/acuity.
-The course topics include identifying the purpose of the assessment, types of nursing assessments, head to toe assessment framework, data collection, interpretation of findings, and clinical decision making.
-Semester course, three hours.
+ADVANCED NURSING ASSESSMENT.
+This 8-week course focuses on the ongoing development of assessment skills based upon the acuity, environment, and patient findings.
+The purpose of the course is to review how to perform a complete physical assessment based upon presentation of symptoms, physical system(s) involved, health care setting, and patient findings/acuity.
+The course topics include identifying the purpose of the assessment, types of nursing assessments, head-to-toe assessment framework, data collection, interpretation or findings, and clinical decision-making.
+The prerequisites may be waived with approval from the Director of Nursing.